Field engineer servicing GPS and fuel sensor hardware on a construction vehicle

 End-to-end process

-From a flagged fault to a verified fix — six steps every field engineer follows on every visit.
+From a flagged fault to a verified SR resolution — six steps every field engineer follows on every visit.

 Site Visit & Diagnosis

-A field engineer inspects the hardware on-site — wiring, mounting, and connections — and runs device-level diagnostics through the manufacturer's configurator tool.
+A field engineer inspects the hardware on-site — warranty, wiring, mounting, connections — and runs device-level diagnostics with the configurator tool.

 Evidence Capture

-Before any repair, the engineer photographs the fault, captures the device configuration screen, and pulls the current portal graph to document the "before" state.
+Before any repair, the engineer photographs the fault, captures the config screen and pulls the portal graph to document the “before” state.

 Repair Action

-One of 14 defined repair actions is carried out on-site — from a simple reconnection to a full hardware, sensor, cable, SIM, or firmware replacement.
+Repairs are carried out on-site — from a simple reconnection to a full hardware, sensor, cable, SIM or firmware replacement.

-The repaired asset is checked live on the Aether portal before the engineer leaves site.
-The ticket is tagged with the warranty impact — intact or void — depending on the root cause.
+The repaired asset is checked live on the Aether portal before the engineer leaves; the SR is updated with the action and warranty impact.

-The ticket is closed with engineer remarks, "after" evidence, and a final status — resolved, to be reinstalled, or irrecoverable hardware damage — for full traceability.
+The SR is closed with engineer remarks, after-repair evidence, portal confirmation and a final status for full traceability.

 Challenges addressed